 Malta is an extraordinary country with many hidden treasures!
 Located in the middle of the Mediterranean Sea, the Maltese Archipelago is its own world – south of Sicily, east of Tunisia, east of the Strait of Gibraltar, and north of Alexandria Egypt!
 The three main islands are Malta, Gozo, and Comino.
 They’re all rich in culture and nature with art galleries, water sports, historical museums, ancient forts, Neolithic archaeological sites, Baroque architecture, museums, ancient forts, forests, lighthouses, windmills, beaches, and more.

 Wednesday I took a ferry to Valletta.
 The weather was warm, hazy, and windy with piercing sun.
 After a long, trip my photography skills are waning and processing photos with slow local WiFi is painful.
 To help communicate Malta’s beauty, I’ve used some media shots in this post.

 Getting to Malta was complicated.
-Weather permitting, there are daily ferries from Pozzallo Sicily to Valletta and back.
+Weather permitting, daily ferries run from Pozzallo Sicily to Valletta and back.
 The huge catamaran has gambling – slot machines – shops, food, and is clean and comfortable.
 I booked my ticket online – the date changed several times due to heavy wind and stormy spring seas.

-It’s can be clear when boarding the ferry and 30 minutes into the 1.5-hour trip to Malta you run into sometimes violent Mediterranean squalls.
-Many passengers got sea-sick and no matter how sure-footed you were, walking around the boat was difficult – bumping off walls and seats.
-The captain asked passengers to remain seated.
+It’s can be clear when boarding the ferry and 30 minutes into the 1.5-hour trip to Malta you run into sometimes violent squalls.
+Many passengers got sea-sick and no matter how sure-footed you were, walking around the boat was difficult.
+After watching passengers bumping off walls, the captain asked passengers to remain seated.

 A few days before departure, I received notification that the return trip was departing Valletta two hours later.
 That was fine with me and would allow more time to explore.
-I asked if the Pozzallo departure was also changed and the reply was it would leave as scheduled – ha…
+I asked if the Pozzallo departure was also changed, and the reply was it was leaving as scheduled – ha…

 I gave myself time to walk to the ferry – about 30 minutes along the coast.
 I could see the ferry approaching as I got near the port and quickened my pace thinking I might miss it – ha, ha, ha.
 The ferry departed almost two hours late!